Asymptotically Minimax Robust Hypothesis Testing: Least Favorable Distributions and Asymptotically Minimax Robust Tests

-Hence, $\hat{g}_0$ and $\hat{g}_1$ are single sample minimax robust.
-Moreover, by the virtue of Theorem~\ref{thm1}, single sample minimax robust LFDs minimize all $f$-divergences, accordingly they also maximize all $u$-divergences.
-This proves that choosing $\nu_j$ as constant functions, which was made to simplify the derivations, was a correct assumption. \end{proof}
+Hence, $\hat{g}_0$ and $\hat{g}_1$ are single-sample minimax robust.
+Moreover, by the virtue of Theorem~\ref{thm1}, single-sample minimax robust LFDs minimize all $f$-divergences, accordingly they also maximize all $u$-divergences.
+This proves that choosing $\nu_j$ as constant functions, which was made to simplify the derivations, was a correct assumption. \end{IEEEproof}